 5.3.1 Description

-As more network slices are deployed, it is likely that each UE is subscribed to multiple network slices.
+As more network slices are deployed, it is likely that each UE can access to multiple network slices.
 While some network slice services can be simultaneously provided to the UE, there can be network slices which cannot simultaneously provide services to the UE.
 This is because there are multiple related factors for a network slice, e.g., enterprise use vs personal use, isolation requirement, general public use vs public safety use, frequency limitation, location restriction, etc.

 5.3.2 Pre-conditions

-Figure 5.3.2-1 shows the use case scenario where a RAN node connects to two disjoint network slices.
+Network slices are deployed by same geographical location but they are incompatible by configuration.
+Figure 5.3.2-1 shows the use case scenario where a RAN node connects to two disjoint network slices simultaneously.
+Slice M and Slice N have no shared/common core network nodes supporting these network slices due to network resources incompatibility in 5GC.
+For example, Slice M is used for public security and Slice N is used for Internet access.
+In the 5GC, dedicated network resources and network functionalities are separately customised for public security emergency service and video service to meet the isolation requirements, which ensures the independence of core network resources between different network slices.
 Accordingly, the two network slices are isolated and cannot be simultaneously provided to the UE.